GianmarcoCastillo/Transferir-genomas/README.md

-# Transferir-genomas
+# Transfers Genomes MAGs
-mover los genomas de mags a otra carpeta
+This script transfers MAG genomes to a folder.